For as long as I can remember,

 I learnt what it is to fight for something you believe in, with Vivienne as our Teacher, Grandmother, Critic, Leader.
 I began to find myself buried deep below layers of imposter syndrome and disassociation… I grew bigger, I learned how to play, I listened to myself, sometimes I even stayed still for a while.
 I began to feel restless in my life, in the smallness I had carved out for myself.

-I was moved, inspired and taking more steps towards me... not sure yet where to take this fire that was gaining strength.
+I was motivated & inspired...not sure yet where to take this fire that was gaining strength.

 My Grandma died.

-I left the city, I left fashion, relationships, beliefs, and numbness behind, and I trained to be a teacher..
+I left the city, I left enabling and harmful relationships, beliefs, and numbness behind.

-I learned in this training how these elements of Earth, Water, Fire, Air are homes in which we can be safe, we can work with all things, we can alchemise and digest our lives, and discover what is possible.
-I learned how to be with and work with these elements to support transformation, unlocking some of the doors we came up against in my Climate Leadership Training.
+I learned in this training how these elements of Earth, Water, Fire, Air are homes & portals in which we can be safe, we can work with all things.
+I learned how to be with and work with these elements to support transformation.

-In 2021, my partner and I moved into a van, and for 6 weeks we parked up in an Elder orchard in the West of England.
+In 2021, I moved into a van & parked up in an Elder orchard in the West of England.
 For the first time in 20 years, I wasn't in service, I didn't have a boss.
 I could breathe deeply into what I was doing with my time and my energy… I was back with the trees, and with myself.

 Being human in this world is hard, it is beautiful, painful, overwhelming.

-I am not built for the systems we have, I am stronger than them.
+We are not built for the systems we have, we are stronger & bigger than them.

-This Earth is a fertile and patient place, the Cosmos and the Sky are too.
+This Earth is a fertile and patient place, the Stars and the Sky are too.

 That which we move towards in relationship, we protect from destruction,